 You can avoid paying any tax, but you will be required to file a gift tax return, Form 709, along with your normal 1040 tax return you file annually.
 When you pay more than the 15K allotted for individuals to gift on an annual basis, you have to file the Form 709 to record the excess gift....Read more »

 I work for the state of Tennessee and for 5 months no fed taxeswere being held out of my payroll.
 Due to my deductions being changed in the computer.
 I was told it was my fault and they weren’t liable.
 I have not filed taxes in 3 years.
 I also have had a part time job that has paid pretty well....
 Read more »

 The IRS recently came out with some regulations indicating that if you were doing work on a piece of rental property and the invoice for that work was $2,500 or less, you wouldn't have to do the analysis as to whether that was considered a repair or an improvement.
-You could always consider it a...Read more »
+You could always consider...Read more »